derPatecopa/server_project_reviewed/README.md

    => added one test per endpoint (/api and /api/images)

 [Required] Create a test for image processing
-   => added test for image processing, tests for
+   => added test for image processing, tests for getting correct parameters and their respective tpyes

 [Required] Have properly typed parameters with return types => all parameters have types and properly return types